Consider hospice or palliative care

 - Touch.
 Hold your loved one's hand.
 Brush his or her hair.
 Gently massage your loved one's hands, legs or feet.

 - Smell.
-The scent of a favorite perfume, flower or food may be comforting.
+The scent of a favorite perfume, flower or food might be comforting.

 - Sight.
 Show your loved one a video with scenes of nature and soft, calming sounds.
-If your loved one lives in a facility with a bird cage, take him or her to watch the birds.
+Or take him or her to look at a garden or watch the birds.

 - Hearing.
 Read aloud, even if your loved one can't understand the words.
-The tone and rhythm of your voice may be soothing.
+The tone and rhythm of your voice might be soothing.